Pre-Arrival Information for Study Abroad Students

 Please communicate directly with your house managers/landlords for directions to the properties and key pick-up times etc. After you settle in, if you are having any issues or problems with your house/apartment, please inform Enda Carroll in the UCD Centre for Study Abroad who can contact the landlord directly on your behalf for prompt action.

-One of the essential elements of the study abroad experience at UCD is for international students to fully understand and appreciate the richness of Irish society and culture.
+One of the essential elements of the Study Abroad experience at UCD is for international students to fully understand and appreciate the richness of Irish society and culture.
 Our cultural/social programme will offer you the opportunity to learn about Irish culture through a series of excursions and field trips in Dublin and across the island of Ireland.
-These excursions are included in your tuition fees and the Spring 2017 calendar of events is now available to download - Cultural and Social Programme Spring 2017 v2
+These excursions are included in your tuition fees.

 UCD Returning Study Abroad Scholarship